WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/a.md

 It’s OK to abbreviate localization as *a11y*.
 Spell out on the first mention.

+Don't use *accessible* as a synonym for simple.
+Instead, use *easy to use* or *intuitive*.

-For more information about spelling out abbreviations, see Abbreviations.
+For more information about spelling out abbreviations, see {Abbreviations]().

 For more information about writing for a global audience, see [Accessbility]().